AjankeFoundation/bashttpd/README.md

   1. Download/copy `bashttpd.sh` and install `tcpserver`.

-      If you are installing on Debian, the `ucspi-tcp` package is available via the base repos.
+      If you are installing `tcpserver` on Debian, the `ucspi-tcp` package it comes in is available via the base repos.

          apt-get update
          apt-get install ucspi-tcp

-      If you are installing on Mac OS X:
+      If you are installing `tcpserver` on Mac OS X:

           brew update
           brew install ucspi-tcp

-  2. Make sure you have Bash v3 or higher.
-If not, install via your package manager.
+  2. Make sure you have Bash v3 or higher, Bash v4 is preferred.
+If not, you can install `bash` via Homebrew, `apt-get`, etc.

           bash --version
-          brew install bash
-          bash --version
+          brew install bash  # via Homebrew on MacOS apt-get update & apt-get upgrade bash  # via apt-get on Debian-based systems

   3. Make sure the script is executable, and in your document root.